vmware-archive/postfacto/deployment/README.md

 #### Initial deployment

-1. Set yourself up with an organization and space in your CF to deploy your Postfacto to.
+1. Set yourself up with an organization and space in your CF to deploy your Postfacto to
-1. Take note of your CF url, going forward referred to as `cf-url`
+1. Take note of your CF URL, going forward referred to as `cf-url`
-1. Add a database (Postgres or Mysql) and a Redis service instance to your space from the Marketplace.
+1. Add a database (Postgres or MySQL) and a Redis service instance to your space from the Marketplace.
 Name these services `postfacto-db` and `postfacto-redis`.
 1. Run the CF deployment script from the `cf` directory:
     ```bash
     ./deploy.sh <app-name>
     ```
+   Take note of the URL that has shown up in the `routes:` section of the script output, going forward referred to as `<app-url>`

-1. Log in to the Postfacto admin dashboard (email: `email@example.com` and password: `password`) to check everything has worked at `<app-name>.<cf-url>/admin`
+1. Log in to the Postfacto admin dashboard (email: `email@example.com` and password: `password`) to check everything has worked at `<app-url>/admin`
+1. To improve security, change the default admin user email and password
 1. Create a retro for yourself by clicking on 'Retros' and then 'New Retro'
-1. Log in to your retro at `<app-name>.<cf-url>/retros/your-retro-slug`
+1. Log in to your retro at `<app-url>/retros/your-retro-slug`
 1. Share the URL and password with your team and then run a retro!

 #### Upgrading a deployment